maartenba/maartenba.github.io/src/data/blog/2008-06-04-code-based-aspnet-mvc-gridview.md

      public PagedList<T> PagedList { get; set; }
     public T EditItem { get; set; }
  }

 ```

-<p>By the way, the <em>PagedList&lt;T&gt;</em> I'm using is actually a shameless copy from <a href="http://blog.wekeroad.com/2007/12/10/aspnet-mvc-pagedlistt/" target="_blank">Rob Conery's blog</a> a while ago.</p>
+By the way, the *PagedList<T>* I'm using is actually a shameless copy from [Rob Conery's blog](http://blog.wekeroad.com/2007/12/10/aspnet-mvc-pagedlistt/) a while ago.

-<h2>3.
-The View</h2>
+## 3. The View

-<p>Of course, no rendered HTML without some sort of View.
-Here's a simplified version in which I pass the <em>GridView&lt;T&gt;</em> extension method the required data, header template, item template, edit item template and footer template.
+Of course, no rendered HTML without some sort of View.
+Here's a simplified version in which I pass the *GridView<T>* extension method the required data, header template, item template, edit item template and footer template.
 Also noice the alternating rows are simply alternating CSS styles (item and item-alternating).

 ```csharp
 <%Html.GridView<Employee>(